 In June 2007 he competed in the Senior Olympics in Louisville, KY.
 He trained under Dr. Michael Bleyman, zoologist and world-renowned tiger expert, learning the interaction and care of endangered felids.
 Through his tiger foundation, Savage has provided rescue and habitats for tigers.
-Additionally, Mr. Savage is spearheading an international memorial to honor the military men and women who made, and will make, the ultimate sacrifice in the Iraq and Afghanistan wars.
+Additionally, Mr. Savage is spearheading an international memorial to honor the military men and women who made, and will make, the ultimate sacrifice in the war on terrorism.

 Jason Savage (Glenn F. Dennis)